 - Bullet – Medium to fine strokes.

 - Chisel – Broad to medium strokes( Fine in some sets).

 - Brush – Fine to medium strokes(can achieve broader strokes in some sets).

 - Fine or Liner – Used for outlines and detail.

-I could not finish this guide without saying a few things about price since the numbers can vary quite a bit.
-I do recommend buying more affordable brands for learning but also believe you will miss the full spectrum of detail that can be achieved with professional grade alcohol markers.
+I could not finish this guide without saying a few things about the price since the numbers can vary quite a bit.
+I do recommend buying more affordable brands for learning but also believe you will miss the full spectrum of detail that can be achieved with professional-grade alcohol markers.

-If money is a factor then I recommend either purchasing a basic set and start building your collection over time or to buy the 2nd best that is quite a bit nicer on the wallet.
-The most expensive markers run around $8 per marker vs the 2nd best at a $1 per marker.
+If money is a factor then I recommend either purchasing a basic set and start building your collection over time or buying the 2nd best that is quite a bit nicer on the wallet.
+The most expensive markers run around $8 per marker vs the 2nd best at $1 per marker.
 This huge gap in price was somewhat of a surprise to me.

 Why I Think Copic Sketch Wins for Best Alcohol Markers

 Though most markers are affordable to most people the Copic Sketch markers are not.
 I found that these markers were easy to find information on and are highly popular on the internet in spite of the high price.

 The ability to blend is far better than almost all the other alcohol markers out there with the exception of the Ohuhu markers that rank really high in this category.
 The depth that can be created with these markers is almost unbelievable.
 Plus the ability to change the nibs and refill the barrels saves you money in the long run and is more environmentally friendly.